Stamford, St John's Church

 The pinnacled church tower is easily viewed from Stamford High Street, though the church is a little overwhelmed by surrounding shops.

 The church is no longer used for regular worship and is in the care of the Churches Conservation Trust.
 It is normally open daily to visitors.

 About Stamford, St John's Church

-Address: St John's Street,

-England, PE9 2DB
+Address: St John's Street, Stamford, Lincolnshire, England, PE9 2DB

 Attraction Type: Historic Church